RockosBos/CIS-566-Final-Project/virtual-trading-card-game/README.md

 	3. run 'pip install -r requirements.txt
 	4. run 'python Admin.py' to start the Admin CLI
 	5. You will be prompted with the options of the Admin CLI.

+Steps were followed using a Windows 11 laptop and a freshly installed MYSQL workbench, Node.js, any python.